pebble-solutions/pebble-auth-client-js/README.md

 ### Test keys pair

+[!WARNING]
-**Warn :** These key files are not secured and must be used FOR TESTING PURPOSE ONLY on a local development environment !
+These key files are not secured and must be used FOR TESTING PURPOSE ONLY on a local development environment !

 **JWKS URI (for PBL_JWKS_REMOTE_URI environment variable)**